 The compromised data included a wide range of personally identifiable information (PII): names, addresses, email addresses, dates of birth, tax identification numbers (such as Social Security numbers or Employer Identification Numbers), financial account numbers, and other information collected by EP Wealth about clients and their family members.

-Starting on March 5, 2026, the breach was officially reported to the attorneys general of California and New Hampshire.
+Starting on March 5, 2026, the breach was officially reported to the attorneys general of California, Indiana, Massachusetts, New Hampshire, Oregon, and Texas.

 EP Wealth has recommended that clients monitor their financial accounts and credit reports for any suspicious activity.
 The company’s notice includes detailed instructions on how to obtain free credit reports from Equifax, Experian and TransUnion, as well as how to place fraud alerts or credit freezes on credit files at no cost.